ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ## Blocklist listing policies

-The MoJ email platforms **SHOULD** have the ability to deploy automatic blocking of traffic.
+The MoJ email platforms **should** have the ability to deploy automatic blocking of traffic.
 This includes blocking the following email classifications:

 -   Spam traffic.